 Joseph was an interesting young man.
 Spoiled by his father and disliked by his older brothers.
 Sold by them to slave traders.
 Bought by an Egyptian official.
 And put to work, likely as the lowest of slaves.
 Far from home with no prospects of ever getting back.
 In a foreign culture.
 And owning nothing.

 There is no indication anywhere in this extended account of Joseph that he harbored bitterness toward his brothers or his circumstances.
-Instead, he appears to have remained faithful to God (Ex.
-39:9; 40:8; 41:16), and been diligent in whatever task he was assigned (Ex.
-39:4, 20-23).
+Instead, he appears to have remained faithful to God (Gen. 39:9; 40:8; 41:16) and been diligent in whatever task he was assigned (Gen. 39:4, 20-23).
 And God blessed Joseph and gave him success in whatever he did.

-Does God’s blessing come on other people because of me?
-Is my workplace blessed of God because of my faithfulness to God?
+Does God’s blessing come to other people because of me?
+Is my workplace blessed by God because of my faithfulness to God?
 How about my family?
 Or the church I am a part of?
 Follow Joseph’s example and be faithful.
 And trust that the Lord will bless.
-Both you, and those around you.
+Both you and those around you.